uppedtrout/Better-config/README.md

 Lord of the Flames
 Who sears, burns, enchains
 Of whom even mighty KUTULU has fear!
-May GIRRA, the Ever-burning One gives strenght to my arms!Downloaded from www.holybooks.com May GIBIL, the Lord of Fire, givepower to my Magick!
+May GIRRA, the Ever-burning One gives strenght to my arms!
+May GIBIL, the Lord of Fire, givepower to my Magick!
 Injustice, murder, freezing of the loins,
 Rending of the bowels, devouring of the flesh, and madness